 Did You Know?

-A nuclear weapon detonation is seen!
-There were no nuclear weapons at this point in the war.
-And nuclear weapons were not tested anywhere but in a desert until a few years after the war.
+A nuclear weapon detonation is seen, but there were no nuclear weapons at this point in the war.
+Nuclear weapons were not tested anywhere but in a desert until a few years after the war.
 See more

 Cmdr.
 John Finchhaven, RN